The Persistence of Retracted Papers on Wikipedia: Related Work

 Yet recent work highlights Wikipedia’s vulnerabilities in less visible contexts.
 Kharazian et al. \cite{kharazian2024governance} show how, in smaller language editions of Wikipedia, editorial control can become concentrated in the hands of a few users, allowing misinformation to persist.
 Similarly, Aragón et al. \cite{aragon2021preliminary} identify risks to knowledge integrity that can arise even without deliberate manipulation.
 Together, these studies show that Wikipedia’s openness—while foundational to its success—also means that no individual contributor is accountable for the accuracy of any specific claim.
 When responsibility is diffuse and editorial attention is uneven, epistemic breakdowns can persist without being noticed or repaired.
 Moreover, Wikipedia’s information credibility can face intentional challenges.
 Kumar et al. \cite{kumar2016disinformation} studied the creation and detection of Wikipedia hoaxes, fabricated articles designed to deceive readers.
 Our study contributes to the literature by examining how Wikipedia handles a particular form of non-adversarial epistemic disruption: the citation of scientific articles that have been formally retracted.
 Failure to maintain the credibility of cited scientific sources leads to a non-negligible breakdown in information quality that is impactful regardless of intention.

 Prior work has provided important insights into Wikipedia’s collaborative maintenance processes at the article level.
 However, fewer studies have examined how the platform manages the credibility of cited knowledge when it becomes formally invalidated.
 Rather than tracing editorial workflows directly, we analyze the distribution of these citations across Wikipedia and identify factors associated with whether they are eventually corrected or persist unaddressed.
-This approach highlights how certain infrastructural and visibility features—such as the number of unique human editors, Twitter/X attention to the papers, and the papers' academic domains—shape citation repair in decentralized collaborative systems.
+This approach highlights how certain infrastructural and visibility features—such as automated flagging, attention signals, and page organization—are associated with whether citations are corrected or persist unaddressed.